edgedb/edgedb/docs/internals/protocol/dataformats.rst

         POS     = 0x0000;
         // Negative value.
         NEG     = 0x4000;
-        // NaN value.
-        NAN     = 0xC000;
     };

 The decimal values are represented as a sequence of base-10000 *digits*.
-The first digit is assumed to be multiplied by *weight* * 10000, i.e. there are weight + 1 digits before the decimal point.
+The first digit is assumed to be multiplied by *weight* * 10000, i.e. there might be up to weight + 1 digits before the decimal point.
+Trailing zeros can be absent.
 It is possible to have negative weight.

 *dscale*, or display scale, is the nominal precision expressed as number of base-10 digits after the decimal point.
 It is always non-negative.  dscale may be more than the number of physically present fractional digits, implying significant trailing zeroes.
-It is never less that the number of digits.
+The actual number of digits physically present in the *digits* array contains trailing zeros to the next 4-byte increment (meaning that integer and fractional part are always distinc base-10000 digits).

 For example, the decimal value ``-15000.6250000`` is represented as: